robdodson/robdodson.github.com/source/_posts/2014-04-10-shadow-dom-css-cheat-sheet.markdown

 categories: [Shadow DOM, Web Components, Polymer, CSS]
 ---

-This handy guide is my attempt to track the progress of all the new CSS selectors which affect the Shadow DOM.
+This guide is my attempt to track the progress of all the new CSS selectors which affect the Shadow DOM.
+I've written this from the perspective of someone who uses [Polymer](http://polymer-project.org) so in a few places I point out polyfill features like `shim-shadowdom` and `polyfill-next-selector`.
+But the selectors themselves are all native and comply to [the current draft spec](http://drafts.csswg.org/css-scoping/).

 <!-- more -->